Master of Education (MEd) in Reading

 Highlights of our program include

-- Students collaborate with faculty who are experienced reading practitioners with work experience in school settings and fellow classmates who are classroom teachers at all grade levels.
+Collaboration with faculty who are experienced reading practitioners with teaching and research experience in school settings and fellow classmates who are classroom teachers at all grade levels.

 If you are seeking an initial license as a specialist teacher of reading but not a master's degree, please visit our Licensure Only in Reading page.